Chicago DUI Lawyer – Steven Goldman

 A statutory summary suspension occurs when a driver either refuses to take, fails to complete, or fails a sobriety test.
 A statutory summary revocation can occur if a driver, who is involved in a car accident in which another person is injured or dies, refuses to submit to or fails to complete sobriety testing following the accident and an arrest for DUI.
 This summary revocation would happen even if the driver is charged with reckless homicide for the accident, and then subsequently acquitted.
 A driver may be granted a hearing up to 90 days after the suspension or revocation, in order to fight the loss of their license.

 The only way a driver can reinstate a license after revocation is through a long and often expensive process.
 First, the driver has to be approved for reinstatement after an administrative hearing with the Secretary of State.
 If approved for reinstatement, the driver has to complete any required drug or alcohol evaluations, show proof of financial responsibility, and pay a reinstatement fee.
 The driver must also submit an Alcohol/Drug Evaluation Report, completed after his or her most recent DUI arrest.
 The report must include the driver’s entire drug or alcohol history, and be prepared by an agency licensed by the Division of Alcoholism and Substance Abuse (DASA).
 There may also be additional requirements based on specifics of the individual case.
 In addition, the driver cannot have pending traffic tickets at the time of the hearing, unless any pending ticket is the only cause of the current revocation the hearing is to address.
+This is why it is essential to call a qualified Chicago DUI Attorney immediately.

 Having an experienced and zealous DUI defense attorney can make the difference in whether or not you are successful at a hearing to reinstate your license after either suspension or revocation.
 Contact Chicago DUI attorney Steven Goldman for a consultation on your case.

 Under Illinois law, driving under the influence (DUI) begins with a suspicion of impaired driving by an officer.
 This often occurs through observation of a traffic violation or when responding to an automobile accident.
 A suspicion of intoxication may occur when an officer observes a driver’s behavior, physical appearance and demeanor.
 Generally, if an officer suspects a DUI has occurred the suspect will be asked to submit to a series of sobriety tests.
 Many individuals do not know that these can be refused.
+These concerns can be answered by a Chicago DUI Lawyer.

 If and when a driver is detained and charged with DUI, the accused is asked to take a breathalyzer test.
 This exam measures the blood alcohol content (BAC) and its results are admissible in a court of law.
 A person also has the right to refuse to take this examine.
 Should the BAC results be .08 or greater a DUI charge may proceed.